Skip to content

 2. Search with multiple criteria

-dirctl routing search --skill "AI" --locator "docker-image" --min-score 2
+dirctl routing search --skill "AI" --locator "docker-image" --min-score 2 --output json

-3. Pull interesting records
+3. Pull discovered records

 Synchronization Workflow